UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Evaluation

 \subsubsection{Virtual Setup}

-For our virtual environment, we utilized TianoCore EFI Development Kit II (EDK II), a popular open-source UEFI specification implementation maintained by the TianoCore community \cite{edk2}.
-The framework provides tools for firmware creation, testing, and validation while ensuring UEFI compliance.
-The experiments were conducted in a virtualized QEMU \cite{qemu} environment, configured with 1 GB RAM, 1 CPU core, and an NTFS-formatted virtual disk (VHD) running Windows 11.
+For our virtual environment, we utilized TianoCore EFI Development Kit II (EDK II), a popular open-source UEFI specification implementation maintained by the TianoCore community~\cite{edk2}.
+This implementation provides tools for firmware creation, testing, and validation while ensuring UEFI compliance.
+The experiments were conducted in a virtualized QEMU~\cite{qemu} environment, configured with 1 GB RAM, 1 CPU core, and an NTFS-formatted virtual disk (VHD) running Windows 11, and a FAT32-formatted 4 GB virtual USB storage device used as removable media.
 The EDK II image served as the system UEFI firmware image, with \textit{UEFIMemDump} embedded as a custom DXE driver, enabling memory acquisition during the UEFI boot process, immediately before the \textit{ExitBootServices} event is triggered.
-In this setup, the DXE driver version of the dumper was configured to write memory snapshots to the VHD.
+In this setup, the DXE driver of the dumper was configured to write memory snapshots to the virtual USB storage device.